hyperboloid77/udpctrl/README.md

-# Update (From 2021)
+# <i> Update (From 2021)

-*This was a communication system implemented as a hobby project in the year 2010.
-I remember getting over-excited when sending a UDP packet to turn on and off the LED on the board connected to my uncle's PC located on the other side of the town, from my home PC's Ubuntu terminal, double checking LED's status on a phone.
+This was a communication system implemented as a hobby project in the year 2010.
+I remember getting over-excited when sending a UDP packet to turn on and off the LED on the board connected to my uncle's PC located on the other side of the town, from my home PC's Ubuntu terminal, confirming LED's status on a phone.

 The second part was a messy analog-to-digit value calibration/conversion, and I stumbled upon a bug caused by the C language's "switch fall through" semantics (how many people did suffer from this?)